TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-report-agent-repos/checkpoints.md

 ## Final Checkpoint (1pt)

-The `openhands` and `sotopia` repositories on http://the-agent-company.com:8929/ are deleted.
+The `openhands`, `sotopia`, and `copilot-arena-server` repositories on http://the-agent-company.com:8929/ are deleted.